MaDHouSe79/mh-stashes/README.md

 - There are a maffia missions, and if you fail you lose all your money on cash and bank,
 - The boss will rob you and kill you if you don't bring the item where he ask for.

+# NOTE mh-cashasitem
+- if you already have mh-cashasitem you need to replace the code with this code below.

 # Add in qb-core/shared/items.lua
 ```lua
 -- mh-stashes